Integrated and Sustainable Development Planning

 The need for equitable sharing of natural resources, responding to the numerous challenges, and valorising in a sustainable way the enormous potential of the area were in the Sourou valley in the Mopti Region in Mali the reasons for the creation of the Inter Community of the Sourou (ICS).
 The ICS comprises 26 communes and three prefectures.
 It covers 15.685 km² and has a population of over 837.000 persons.
 The ICS decided to prepare a people-owned Integrated and Sustainable Development Plan (PDIDS) for the Sourou dovetailed with its Strategic Environmental Assessment (SEA).

 Trimpact was since July 2018 a member of the team that elaborated the PDIDS and performed the SEA.
 In May 2019, the interministerial SEA commission approved that SEA, and ICS adopted the PDIDS.
 In June, the Minister for Environment issued the Environmental Permit that sanctioned both SEA and PDIDS on behalf of the national government.
-More details are available on the French and English downloads pages, and the website of the ICS (souroumali.org).
+More details are available on the website of the ICS, and the French and English download pages.

 Trimpact also carried out the Synergy & Alignment analysis: read further here.